Blog Post

 From Volunteer to Professional Advisor

 Many mentors start as volunteers and evolve into paid advisors.
-The difference between the two is not just compensation.
-It is structure, commitment, and accountability.
+The difference between the two isn't just compensation.
+It's structure, commitment, and accountability.

 A startup advisor typically has a formal agreement, defined time commitment, and often an equity stake.
-If you are considering that path, understanding the standard advisor agreement structure is the logical next step.
+If you're considering that path, understanding the standard advisor agreement structure is the logical next step.

 The Startup Science advisor marketplace (coming soon) is building a path from volunteer mentorship to paid advisory.
 Mentors who build a strong impact score on the platform will be positioned to offer paid advisory services when the marketplace launches.